Table of contents

 Tools and templates for product life cycle management

 Throughout the product life cycle, businesses can use various tools and templates to streamline the process and ensure effective management.
-Miro has a range of product management tools that can help you.
+Miro has a range of product management templates and tools that can help you.
 Some commonly used tools include:

 Gantt charts, which provide a visual representation of the product development timeline and tasks.
 Product roadmaps help communicate the product's strategic vision and plan for future improvements.